 This blog post is an abbreviated version of an article that was recently published in The Consultant, the annual journal published by the Association of Consulting Foresters (ACF).
-NCX is very grateful for the opportunity to work with many ACF member foresters across the US to engage their clients in the NCX forest carbon program.
+The figures presented in the article represent cycle participation totals as of November 2021 when the article was written.
+NCX is very grateful for the opportunity to work with many ACF member foresters across the US to engage their clients in the NCX forest carbon program. .
 Read the full article in the 2022 edition of The Consultant.

 While we have been moving fast since January, we remain focused on building relationships for the long term with critical stakeholders.
 Nowhere is this more true than the investments we are making to partner with consulting foresters.

 As we look forward to the opportunities ahead, consulting foresters will absolutely remain a crucial partner to the future development and delivery of our mission to be the trusted, number one provider of forest carbon credits, using our AI-powered Basemap to connect American landowners with net-zero leaders.

 Until recently, family forest landowners have struggled to access forest carbon markets.
 Despite accounting for 39% of US forestland ownership, many of these landowners have not been able to participate in forest carbon programs due to minimum acreage requirements and the significant costs associated with getting a project developed.
 That’s why a major goal for NCX was to develop a program that works for smaller landowners.
 While the NCX program works well for all family forest landowners, we have also learned that our program design (specifically our remote assessments, straightforward seller agreement, and 1-year contract length) is also appealing to larger industrial managers who are looking to diversify their businesses with non-timber revenue opportunities.